syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Form-Fields.md

 ## Text Form field

-You can add new text form field to a Word document by using AppendTextFormFieldmethod of WParagraphclass.
+You can add new text form field to a Word document by using `AppendTextFormField` method of `WParagraph` class.

 The following code illustrates how to add new text form field.